Ford Transit: First generation (1965)

 The engines used in the UK were the Essex V4 for the petrol-engined version in 1.7 L and 2.0 L capacities.
 By using relatively short V-4 engines Ford were able to minimise the additional length necessitated to place the engine ahead of the driver.
 Another popular development under the bonnet was the equipping of the van with an alternator at time when the UK market competitors expected buyers to be content with a dynamo.
 A 43 bhp diesel engine sourced from Perkins was also offered.
 As this engine was too long to fit under the Transit's stubby nose, the diesel version featured a longer bonnet - which became nicknamed as the "pig snout".
 The underpowered Perkins proved unpopular, and was replaced by Ford's own York unit in 1972.
 For mainland Europe the Transit had the German Ford Taunus V4 engine in Cologne 1.3, 1.5, and 1.7- or Essex 2.0-litre versions.
 The diesel version's long nose front was also used to accommodate the Ford 3.0 L Ford Essex V6 engine (UK) for high performance applications such as vans supplied to police and ambulance services.
 In Australia, in 1973, to supplement the two Essex V4 engines that were available the Transit was released with the long-nose diesel front used to accommodate an inline 6-cylinder engine derived from the Ford Falcon.

-The Metropolitan Police reported on this vehicle in 1972 via a Scotland Yard spokesman that "Ford Transits are used in 95 per cent of bank raids.
+The Metropolitan Police reported in 1972 that "Transits are used in 95 per cent of bank raids.
 With the performance of a car, and space for 1.75 tonnes of loot, the Transit is proving to be the perfect getaway vehicle", describing it as "Britain's most wanted van".

 The adoption of a front beam axle in place of a system incorporating independent front suspension that had featured on its UK predecessor might have been seen as a backward step by some, but on-the-road commentators felt that the Transit's wider track and longer wheelbase more than compensated for the apparent step backwards represented by Ford's suspension choices.
 Drivers appreciated the elimination of the excessive noise, smell and cabin heat that resulted from placing the driver above or adjacent to the engine compartment in the Thames 400E and other forward control light vans of the 1950s and early 1960s.

 The Transit was also assembled in South Africa between 1967 and 1974, the last Transit to be sold in that country until 2013, when a fully imported model was introduced.
+In South Korea Hyundai, who had been using Ford technology for their automobiles, developed a light commercial vehicle called the HD1000 using the Transit's chassis and the Perkins diesel.
+It was only built between 1977 and 1981 as the South Korean automobile industry was reorganized, with Hyundai being restricted to passenger automobiles.